 The Federal Trade Commission maintains competition in the petroleum industry, and has invoked all the powers at its disposal – including the investigation of possible antitrust violations, the prosecution of cases, the preparation of studies, and advocacy before other government agencies – to protect consumers from anticompetitive conduct and unfair or deceptive acts or practices in the industry.
 In doing so, the FTC has assembled vast competition policy and enforcement expertise in matters affecting the production and distribution of gasoline.

 This website describes the FTC’s oversight of the petroleum industry, with special sections on our activities related to merger enforcement, anticompetitive nonmerger activity, and gasoline price data.
 It also features reports and economic working papers, Congressional testimony, advocacy work, conference proceedings, and studies.
-Check it often for updates and information on new initiatives.

 Petroleum Market Manipulation